GR

 Introduction

 A pneumothorax can occur unexpectedly, either spontaneously or due to trauma.
-When air leaks into the pleural space between the lungs and chest wall, the lung collapses.
-This significantly impairs the patient’s ability to breathe.
+When air leaks into the pleural space between the lungs and chest wall, the lung collapses, significantly impairing the patient’s ability to breathe.
 However, a tension pneumothorax, where pressure builds to dangerous levels, is even more life-threatening.
 Therefore, immediate action is required in such cases.

-Maritime Medics are trained to handle these emergencies effectively.
-The insertion of a chest drainage tube is a critical procedure that relieves pressure, allowing the lung to re-expand.
-At the School of Maritime Medics, trainees receive comprehensive training in this life-saving technique.
-Not only do they learn how to insert the tube safely, but they also learn how to manage the drainage system throughout the treatment process.
+Maritime medics receive comprehensive training to handle these emergencies effectively.
+Inserting a chest drainage tube is a critical procedure that relieves pressure, allowing the lung to re-expand.
+At the School of Maritime Medics, trainees gain thorough instruction in this life-saving technique.
+Not only do they learn how to insert the tube safely, but they also acquire skills to manage the drainage system throughout the treatment process.

 Understanding Pneumothorax and Its Dangers